fastly/remix-compute-js/packages/remix-template/README.md

 ## Deployment

-If you don't already have an account, then [create a Fastly Compute@Edge account here](https://www.fastly.com/signup/edge-compute).
+If you don't already have an account, then [create a Fastly Compute account here](https://www.fastly.com/signup/edge-compute).

 Once that's done, you should be able to deploy your app: